 ADAM GLICK: Now that GitHub Actions can run CI workflows, you might want to run end-to-end tests of your Kubernetes applications.
 Each worker agent has Docker available.
 And with Kubernetes in Docker, or kind, you can easily create a cluster with each action.
 Radu Matei from Microsoft has written up how to do this, and published a GitHub Actions template for this use case.

 CRAIG BOX: Does developing on Kubernetes suck?
-In the yes camp, a blog post from Dan Miller of "TILT."
-Though as a company that promotes local communities development with no stress, "TILT" are perhaps a little biased.
+In the yes camp, a blog post from Dan Miller of Tilt.
+Though as a company that promotes local Kubernetes development with no stress, Tilt are perhaps a little biased.

 In the no camp are the commentators on "Hacker News," who were critical of Miller's approach before degrading into the debate of the do you even need Kubernetes/of course you do type.
 You can read the article as a wish list of things to fix.
 And given the pace of tolling, it shouldn't take too long for that to happen.